Hasakev/SOStudent/README.md

 # SOStudent
 A student discussion board created in PHP using CI4 framework.

 This app was created during INFS3202 - Web Information Systems course at UQ during 2023 Semester 1 - (February 2023 - June 2023).
-This project was developed in one month under a deep schedule (see [ProjectProposal.pdf](https://github.com/Hasakev/SOStudent/blob/main/ProjectProposal.pdf)) This project received full marks.
-(45/45)
+This project was developed in one month under a deep schedule (see [ProjectProposal.pdf](https://github.com/Hasakev/SOStudent/blob/main/ProjectProposal.pdf))

 You can find a deployed version here: [UQCloud](https://infs3202-e717fd19.uqcloud.net/)